ZeMbrnw/Twitter_Disinformation_Spread/README.md

 The core analysis is implemented in the Jupyter notebook `Truthseeker23.ipynb`.

 **Note:** To run this notebook, the Truthseeker23 dataset is required.
-The dataset must be cleaned and preprocessed as outlined in the notebook before executing the analysis cells.
+The dataset must be cleaned and preprocessed as outlined in the notebook before executing the script.

 ## Dataset Credit